blimmer/maximize-your-output-talk/slides.md

 ### This talk isn't about

 - Working more hours :clock6:
-- Taking less breaks :no_good: :palm_tree:
+- Becoming a Pomodoro master :tomato:
 - Being heads down 100% of the time :headphones:
-- Productivity shame :shame:
+- Productivity shame :worried:

 ---

+### Productivity shame

+> "Productivity Shame" is the act of regularly setting unrealistic expectations for what you can accomplish, and then beating yourself up when you fall short.
+>
+> \- Jocelyn K. Glei

+---

-### Productivity Shame
+### Productivity shame

 > “Like battery acid, productivity shame is a toxic substance that slowly corrodes your ability to take any joy in your work.”
 >
-> \- Jocelyn K. Glei (RESET course)
+> \- Jocelyn K. Glei

 ---

 ### This talk is about

-- Ways to **stay focused** and produce your best work :triumph:
+- Tips to **stay focused** and produce your best work :muscle: :triumph:
-- Leveraging the natural ebbs and flows in your productivity :wavy_dash:
+- Understanding and hacking natural ebbs and flows in your productivity :wavy_dash:
-- Self awareness while developing a story :point_right: :smile: :point_left:
+- Tips to **stay on track** when delivering a story :point_right: :smile: :point_left:

 ---

 ### Disclaimer

-These are things that work well for me, and I've seen them work well for some folks.
+These are things that work well for me, and I've seen them work well for other folks.
 If they don't work for you, that's OK!

-Breaks in each section are **not only for questions**, please also speak up and **provide your experience**!
+Breaks in each section are **not only for questions**, please also **provide your experience and tips**!

 ***